Complexly: Complexly

 Complexly launched a self-named channel in May 2018, to share themed playlists, post one-off videos and miniseries, and pilot new channels.
+Its first regular series, Ask Hank Anything, debuted in January 2025; it was joined by The History Show, hosted by RJ McLaughlin, that September.

 Audio productions

 In November 2018, Complexly fully launched a co-production arrangement with WNYC Studios for three regular podcasts; two had been produced independently before, one was new (but adapted from an old format).
 Two years later the co-production was ended, and Complexly now produces the shows on its own.